 5Yamaha Revstar RS420

-For a guitar a little out of the ordinary, check out the Yamaha Revstar RS420.
+Another slightly left-field choice, the Yamaha Revstar RS420 is a guitar that punches well above its weight.
 This dual-cutaway instrument is meant for the brawny, visceral tones of rock ’n’ roll – think AC/DC, Badfinger and even Cream.
-Yamaha is a brand renowned for its build quality, and it’s no different in its sub-$500 offering.
+Yamaha is a brand renowned for its build quality, and that reputation is maintained with this sub-$500 offering.